leonfullxr/MyWebsite/README.md

 The general idea is to have this project to showcase my work timeline with Web Development, because throughout my University years I have been working on different projects such as Deep Learning, Machine Learning, Data Science, Game Development, and Cybersecurity.
 I like this project to start from the basics of html and css and then move on to more advanced topics such as JavaScript, React, Node.js, and MongoDB.

 # Future work
 In the future, I plan to add more functionality to the website, such as photos and videos of my projects, a section of my profile picture and for a further improvement, I will add dynamic content using JavaScript.
+Basically:
+- Add a photo gallery of my projects
+- Add a section of my profile picture
+- Add dynamic content using JavaScript
+- Make the website responsive

 # Feedback
 If you have any feedback or suggestions for improvement, please feel free to reach out to me.
 I am always looking for ways to improve my work and would love to hear your thoughts.